addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Instance ('private')
 --------------------
-In a previous steps, we disassociated an Elastic IP from the 'private' Instance and removed the default Route from the 'private' subnet.
+In previous steps, we disassociated an Elastic IP from the 'private' Instance and removed the default Route from the 'private' subnet.

 The only way to connect to the 'private' Instance now is through the 'public' Instance.
 In order to do this we will need to collect the 'private' IP address of the 'private' Instance.

-Parameter Store
+Parameter store
 ---------------
 Since we will need access to the above value from the 'public' Instance, an environment variable in our local environment won't be of much use.

-Instead, we are going to the **'Parameter Store'**, which is part of the **'AWS Systems Manager'**, to store the value of the 'private' IP address of the 'private' instance.
+Instead, we are going to the **'Parameter store'**, which is part of the **'AWS Systems Manager'**, to store the value of the 'private' IP address of the 'private' instance.

 Use the following awscli command to collect and store the 'private' IP address of the 'private' Instance.